-The department of bioengineering at The University of Toledo offers a special program that allows premed students to complete their B.S. in bioengineering in four years with an accelerated curriculum.
-To qualify for this program, premed students must earn a GPA of at least 3.5 during their first semester and maintain a cumulative GPA of 3.5 through the end of their second year.
+The department of bioengineering at the University of Toledo offers a special program that allows premed students entering the bioengineering program directly from high school to complete their B.S. in bioengineering in four years with an accelerated curriculum.
+To qualify for this program, premed students must earn a minimum GPA of 3.7 during their first semester and maintain a minimum cumulative GPA of 3.7 through the end of their second year.
 Interested premed students should contact the academic program coordinator to participate in this program.

 Joint B.S./M.D.
-Program with MCO
+Program with MUO

-The department of bioengineering also offers a joint B.S./M.D. program with the Medical College of Ohio (MCO).
-Following completion of their B.S. in bioengineering, students in this program are guaranteed acceptance into the medical school at MCO provided they meet the following criteria:
+The department of bioengineering also offers a joint BS/MD program with the Medical University of Ohio (MUO) at Toledo.
+Following completion of their B.S. in bioengineering, students in this program are guaranteed acceptance into the medical school at the Medical University of Ohio provided they maintain a cumulative GPA of at least 3.5 upon graduation with a B.S. in Bioengineering.
+To qualify for this program, all of the following requirements must be met: